-One of the most common concerns among consumers new to the realm of smart home security is whether their smart cameras would work without internet or Wi-Fi.
-While non-wireless security cameras are available, most smart cameras, such as Vivint cameras, need customers to connect to a Wi-Fi network in order to access live video monitoring and integrate their camera with their other smart home devices.
+One of the most common concerns among consumers new to the realm of smart home security is whether their smart cameras such as Vivint would work without the internet or Wi-Fi.
+While non-wireless security cameras are available, most smart cameras, such as Vivint cameras, need customers to connect to a Wi-Fi network in order to access live video monitoring and integrate their cameras with their other smart home devices.

 Because Vivint is a totally wireless system, users may be able to record with their Vivint cameras even when they are not connected to the internet.
 They cannot, however, use the Vivint mobile app to obtain live video surveillance or Vivint alarm.

 Users may also be limited in their access to advanced remote communication services if a Vivint camera is removed from Wi-Fi.

 The rest of this post will explain what you can and can’t do if your Vivint camera loses Wi-Fi access, as well as how to reconnect a Vivint camera to the network.

 To learn how to check your panel connection to the internet or wifi, check Vivint SkyControl